Nancy Chemtob

 5 min read

-Nancy Chemtob speaks with The Messenger in an exclusive interview on what she advises her clients not to do.
+Nancy Chemtob speaks with Yahoo! entertainment in an exclusive interview on what she advises her clients not to do.

 Yahoo Entertainment: Sophie Turner and Joe Jonas's custody battle is complicated due to their globe-trotting lifestyle, a family lawyer explains